Arsh1213/getting_started_with_javascript/Chapters/2_programming101.md

   - Why programming is more about thinking and less about typing
   - Computer architecture and memory in context of data types
   - Best practices of programming and software engineering

-While I will try my best to present the material in an objective fashion, it might get contaminated with my biases.
-Feel free to discard my opinions and form your own based on your experiences.

 ```
 NOTE TO READER: